LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

 In ``coding-events``, we add a unique identifier field to ``Events`` to better handle and track distinct ``Event`` instances.
-We'll also create another model class called ``EventData`` to encapsulate data storage and prepare ourselves for decoupling data from model classes.
+We'll also create another model class called ``EventData`` to encapsulate data storage and prepare ourselves for decoupling data from controller classes.

 Add a Unique Id - Video
 -----------------------